graymeta/terraform-aws-irisanywhere/README.md

 ### Step 1: Launch Iris Admin

+* If you want to use a high availability admin (2 servers) with an rds database: Contact [support@graymeta.com](mailto:support@graymeta.com) before launching.
 * Contact [support@graymeta.com](mailto:support@graymeta.com) to get the required AMI ID
 * Fill in the 4 secret values below with your vaules
 * Launch this once; future upgrades are done manually via RDP